Groups, Orders, and Dynamics

 All possible ways of left-ordering finite-rank, Abelian groups were described in \S \ref{ejemplificando-1}.
-Since there are only four possibilities for $\preceq_{\mathrm{F}'}$, the preceding procedure gives us four sets (which we will coherently denote by $\Lambda_{x^{-}}^{+}$, $\Lambda_{x^{-}}^{-}$, $\Lambda_{x^{+}}^{+}$, and $\Lambda_{x^{+}}^{-}$) naturally homeomorphic to the Cantor set (in the sense of \S \ref{space-left-orders}) inside the set of bi-orders of F. The main result of \cite{F} establishes that these bi-orders, together with the eight special bi-orders previously introduced, are all possible bi-orders on F. The proof is an elementary application of Conrad's theory ({\em c.f.} \S \ref{classic-conrad}.)
+Since there are only four possibilities for $\preceq_{\mathrm{F}'}$, the preceding procedure gives us four sets (which we will coherently denote by $\Lambda_{x^{-}}^{+}$, $\Lambda_{x^{-}}^{-}$, $\Lambda_{x^{+}}^{+}$, and $\Lambda_{x^{+}}^{-}$) naturally homeomorphic to the Cantor set (in the sense of \S \ref{space-left-orders}) inside the set of bi-orders of F. The main result of \cite{F} establishes that these bi-orders, together with the eight special bi-orders previously introduced, are all the possible bi-orders on F. The proof is a straightforward application of Conrad's theory to be extensively developed in \S \ref{classic-conrad}.

 \begin{thm} {\em The set of all bi-orders of \esp $\mathrm{F}$ consists of the disjoint union of $\mathcal{BO}_{Isol} (\mathrm{F})$ and the sets $\Lambda_{x^{-}}^{+}$, $\Lambda_{x^{-}}^{-}$, $\Lambda_{x^{+}}^{+}$, and $\Lambda_{x^{+}}^{-}$.} \end{thm}